mikechau/react-primer-draft/README.md

 ```

-Each `component`, could keep going.
-Eventually you'd reach a point it actually returns the `HTML`, for example, `Grid` might actually just be an `abstraction` for:
+Each component, could keep going.
+Eventually you'd reach a point it actually returns the HTML, for example, `Grid` might actually just be an abstraction for:

 ```js
 // Grid.jsx